-- Formation of a COVID-19 Task Force and a coordination team in the government on 18 March and issuance of Presidential Decree declaring a state of emergency on 24th March. - Closure of all education centers, suspension of all religious and sporting events, and closure of bars and restaurants - Mandatory wearing of masks - Extension of the state of health emergency decreed on March 24 - Suspension of all major international flights into and out of the country from 20 March until further notice.
-However, cargo flights are still operational. - Closure of land borders with Angola, the Republic of Congo, Rwanda and Uganda starting 21 March. - Declaration of a 48-hour-long total confinement from 23 March 2020 over all Haut-Katanga province. - Release by Government of 1200 inmates from Makala Prison and other prison facilities on 7th April to decongest the prisons - Ban of inter-provincial travel from 24th March - Prohibition of all gatherings of people in public spaces - Shut down of all land, sea and air borders to passenger, private or commercial travel from 24th March - Total lockdown of Kinshasa for four days from 28 March and for 14 days from 7 April 2020. - Covid-19 victims interred under government supervision. - Other measures: The development of a response national plan with an estimated budget of - \$135 million (0.3 percent of GDP) to: - i.
+- Formation of a COVID-19 Task Force and a coordination team in the government on 18 March and issuance of Presidential Decree declaring a state of emergency on 24 March for an additional 15 days. - Closure of all education centers, prohibition of all gatherings of people in public spaces, including suspension of all religious and sporting events, and closure of bars and restaurants - Mandatory wearing of masks - Extension of the state of health emergency decreed on March 24 - Suspension of all major international passenger flights into and out of the country from 20 March until further notice.
+However, cargo flights allowed to operate - Closure of land borders with Angola, the Republic of Congo, Rwanda and Uganda starting 21 March. - Declaration of a 48-hour-long total confinement from 23 March 2020 over all Haut-Katanga province. - Release by Government of 1200 inmates from Makala Prison and other prison facilities on 7th April to decongest the prisons - Ban of inter-provincial travel from 24th March - Prohibition of all gatherings of people in public spaces - Shut down of all land, sea and air borders to passenger, private or commercial travel from 24th March - Total lockdown of Kinshasa for four days from 28 March and for 14 days from 7 April 2020. - Covid-19 victims interred under government supervision. - Other measures: The development of a response national plan with an estimated budget of - \$135 million (0.3 percent of GDP) to: - i.
 Strengthen early detection and surveillance and foster coordination within the government and expert that helped discover Ebola charged to coordinate the mechanism - ii.
-Improve the quality of medical care to infected patients;
+Improve the quality of medical care to infected patients; and - iii.
+Develop preventive communication strategies and enhance medical logistic platforms.